 Save Time & Avoid Crowds

 Museums are always on the lookout for new and unique exhibits to bring people through the doors.
 While pieces of a museum’s permanent collection are rotated in and out of display, special exhibitions include pieces from other museums and collections.
 These usually require an additional entry fee (in Italy, it may be mandatory whether you see the special exhibit or not).
-Check the museum’s calendar of upcoming exhibits—some of which are hugely popular.
+Check the museum’s calendar of upcoming exhibits—some of which are hugely popular, including large traveling exhibits like Body Worlds, Leonardo DaVinci’s Workshop and Mummies of the World.

+Don’t forget museums when you pack travel clothing.
 The most important piece of your museum wardrobe is a pair of comfortable walking shoes—a day trip through the massive Louvre in Paris can put your feet to the test.
-Beyond that, it’s casual and comfortable, unless you’re attending an opening gala event.
+These days, casual and comfortable is par for the course, unless you’re attending an opening gala or special event.
+But classic chic ensembles with flats are never out of style to view fine art.
 Bring a light sweater in case the air-conditioning gets too intense.
-See all of our clothing options at TravelSmith.com
+See all of our clothing options at TravelSmith.com.

-These days, it’s easy to find museums that are fun for kids and grandkids.
-While children’s museums are popping up all over the world, many mainstream museums also offer exhibits and programs that might entice them to explore (such as a dinosaur sleepover).
+These days, it’s easy to find museums that that can turn education into adventure travel for kids and grandkids.
+While children’s museums are popping up all over the world, many mainstream museums also offer exhibits and programs that might entice them to explore (think dinosaur sleepover, treasure hunt or undercover mission).
 Kid-friendly audio guides, learning demos and children’s wings can open young eyes to the wonders of art, history and nature.
 Take breaks when necessary, and ask about in/out privileges so the kids can run around outside and return later.

 Arrange a Meeting Point

 If you visit a museum with friends or family, choose a meeting place before entering.
-Popular museums and special exhibitions can get crowded, and it’s easy to get separated when moving through the exhibits.
-Rather than getting frustrated looking for people, choose a convenient time and place to meet (such as the café or lobby) so everyone can wander in peace at their own pace.
+Popular museums and special exhibitions can get crowded, and it’s easy to get separated when moving through the exhibits at different paces.
+Rather than getting frustrated looking for people, choose a convenient time and place to meet (such as the café, lobby or garden) so everyone can meander in peace.